 For life science companies, having a viable, modern LMS is essential.
 However, because these systems include, record, and manage data, they’re subject to 21 CFR Part 11 for HPLC/laboratories.
 What that means is they must be validated for use and comply with FDA guidelines or you risk being out of compliance.

 At eLeaP, our LMS has been fully validated and is fit for use.
 It is one of the few such systems on the market that offers compliance with 21 CFR Part 11 “out of the box” while delivering powerful capabilities and flexibility.
-Contact us today to learn more about our system or to schedule your custom consultation.
+Start your free sandbox account today to learn more about our system or to schedule your custom consultation.